chandralek/mysql/README.md

 ```

-6. You can check the password
+6. You can check the new password working or not using the following password

 ## Automated Script to Install MySQL